 In fact, they report, “We have the best guests!”
 They don’t advertise besides for their website which was designed by Judi to attract their “right” people.
 The right people are those actually looking for this type of retro, modern, loft experience.
 You won’t find dusty doilies and sausage and gravy breakfasts here.

 Always exploring and pushing her own envelope, Knight has turned her building and design talents towards helping small businesses grow with a special focus on developing an awesome online presence.
 She and her team who include her son Michael, are really delighted to operate New Tricks, out of the Urban Oasis.
-Duane, in addition to working at Turner Broadcasting, has a jobby, as a triathlon coach and fitness trainer, his business is called Last Chance Fitness.
+Duane, recently reetired from Turner Broadcasting, is a triathlon coach and fitness trainer, Last Chance Fitness.
 Judi and Duane are perfect examples of people who have reinvented themselves and are having fun doing it.